 What will I Learn?

 Pupils study science in Year 7 and Year 8.
 From Year 9, as with the other sciences, we follow the AQA GCSE specification.
 This qualification is linear and learners will sit all their exams at the end of the course.
-Some pupils will study AQA GCSE physics; other pupils will study AQA GCSE combined science.
+Pupils will study AQA GCSE physics.

 Pupils will study eight topic areas in physics:

 - Atomic structure

 Pupils carry out a range of practical activities throughout the GCSE course to allow opportunities for choice and use of appropriate laboratory apparatus for a variety of experimental problem-solving and/or enquiry-based activities.
 These include:

 - Use of appropriate apparatus to make and record a range of measurements accurately, including length, area, mass, time, volume and temperature.
 Use of such measurements to determine densities of solid and liquid objects.